Interview preparation

 1 live role at MindTickle

-• How do you handle a customer asking for something you can't provide?
+• How do you handle a client who wants changes you disagree with?

 Rehearse your MindTickle interview, free